 With my third Christmas in prison arriving soon, I am reminded of how coffee can transform situations in life.
 The first thing I was given in prison was a clear plastic mug; the second thing I was given was a bag of instant coffee.
 That’s how I started my bid, with the gift of coffee.
 And it’s not just me, this is how many of the guys start their bids here in the Federal Prison Camp.
 I don’t think this is purely random or by chance.
 People here understand what coffee can do, the gift it provides.

 Your first day in prison can feel like the worst day of your life.
 It’s a hard feeling to hold.
-You sit there, unsure what to do with the difficult emotion, and then someone comes over and offers you a coffee and you smile for the first time, on the worst day of your life.
+You sit there, unsure what to do with the difficult emotion, and then someone comes over and offers you a coffee and you smile for the first time on the worst day of your life.
 Coffee transforms that moment of suffering into a moment of joy.
-Coffee transforms that moment of suffering into a moment of joy.
-Not only does it warm your hands when you hold onto it, but it also warms your heart (even in an otherwise cold place life prison).
-It’s a powerful elixir, capable of completely changing the environment and bringing warm comfort to the soul when it needs it most.
+Not only does it warm your hands when you hold onto it, but it also warms your heart (even in an otherwise cold place like prison).
+It’s a powerful elixir, capable of completely changing your environment and bringing a warm comfort to the soul when it needs it most.

 For months I kept my situation to myself, never feeling like the setting was quite right for me to divulge my secret.
 Until one day, in my local cafe, holding a cup of coffee, I let the words flow out to another regular.